hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the distributed virtual switch.
+* `name` - (Required) The name of the VDS.
-* `datacenter_id` - (Required) The ID of the datacenter where the distributed virtual switch will be created.
+* `datacenter_id` - (Required) The ID of the datacenter where the VDS will be created.
 Forces a new resource if changed.
-* `folder` - (Optional) The folder to create the DVS in.
+* `folder` - (Optional) The folder in which to create the VDS.
 Forces a new resource if changed.
-* `description` - (Optional) A detailed description for the DVS.
+* `description` - (Optional) A detailed description for the VDS.
-* `contact_name` - (Optional) The name of the person who is responsible for the DVS.
+* `contact_name` - (Optional) The name of the person who is responsible for the VDS.
-* `contact_detail` - (Optional) The detailed contact information for the person who is responsible for the DVS.
+* `contact_detail` - (Optional) The detailed contact information for the person who is responsible for the VDS.
 * `ipv4_address` - (Optional) An IPv4 address to identify the switch.
 This is
   mostly useful when used with the [Netflow arguments](#netflow-arguments) found below.
-* `lacp_api_version` - (Optional) The Link Aggregation Control Protocol group version to use with the switch.
+* `lacp_api_version` - (Optional) The Link Aggregation Control Protocol group version to use with the VDS.
 Possible values are `singleLag` and `multipleLag`.
 * `link_discovery_operation` - (Optional) Whether to `advertise` or `listen`
   for link discovery traffic.
 * `link_discovery_protocol` - (Optional) The discovery protocol type.
 Valid
   types are `cdp` and `lldp`.
-* `max_mtu` - (Optional) The maximum transmission unit (MTU) for the virtual switch.
+* `max_mtu` - (Optional) The maximum transmission unit (MTU) for the VDS.
-* `multicast_filtering_mode` - (Optional) The multicast filtering mode to use with the switch.
+* `multicast_filtering_mode` - (Optional) The multicast filtering mode to use with the VDS.
 Can be one of `legacyFiltering` or `snooping`.
-* `version` - (Optional) - The version of the DVS to create.
-The default is to create the DVS at the latest version supported by the version of vSphere being used.
-A DVS can be upgraded to another version, but cannot be downgraded.
+* `version` - (Optional) - The version of the VDS.
+BY default, a VDS is created at the latest version supported by the vSphere version if not specified.
+A VDS can be upgraded to a newer version, but can not be downgraded.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
 See [here][docs-applying-tags] for a reference on how to apply tags.

 [docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

-~> **NOTE:** Tagging support requires vCenter 6.0 or higher.
+~> **NOTE:** Tagging support requires vCenter Server 6.0 or higher.

-* `custom_attributes` - (Optional) Map of custom attribute ids to attribute value strings to set for virtual switch.
+* `custom_attributes` - (Optional) Map of custom attribute ids to attribute value strings to set for VDS.
 See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

 [docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

-~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.
+~> **NOTE:** Custom attributes are unsupported on direct ESXi host connections and require vCenter Server.

 ### Uplink arguments

-* `uplinks` - (Optional) A list of strings that uniquely identifies the names of the uplinks on the DVS across hosts.
-The number of items in this list controls the number of uplinks that exist on the DVS, in addition to the names.
+* `uplinks` - (Optional) A list of strings that uniquely identifies the names of the uplinks on the VDS across hosts.
+The number of items in this list controls the number of uplinks that exist on the VDS, in addition to the names.
 See [here](#uplink-name-and-count-control) for an example on how to use this option.